 • You want a merchant account servicer that does high-risk accounts.

-• You are looking for a servicer that has many options and is not afraid of a high risk merchant.
+• You are looking for a service that has many options and is not afraid of a high-risk merchant.
 You and your business are likely NOT a high risk.
-The reason for that assignment, is because of the high risk of refunds.
+The reason for that assignment is because of the high risk of refunds.

 • The reason they panic over that— Merchant servicers are held responsible for any refunds that may be due to a customer and you don’t pay them.
 NOT something you should do.
 Take refunds very seriously.